Rojava–Islamist conflict

+The Islamic State lost the last of its territories in 2019, with the Battle of Baghuz Fawqani reducing it to insurgent activities already ongoing in Eastern Syria.

+The conflict was ended following the integration of the autonomous region into Syria.

 Conflict

-2013
+2013: Beginning of the conflict

 On 28 January, Arab tribesmen attacked the homes of Christian Armenians and Assyrians in the village of ad-Dalawiyah (25 km south of Qamishli) and attempted to steal their harvest.
 The Assyrian Democratic Organization condemned the attacks, characterising them as "foreign deeds".
 Islamist rebels repeatedly called for Christians in the province to leave.